Cold-shooting Virginia wilts down the stretch, falls to Wake Forest

 The Cavaliers held Williams, a senior, to two points in the first half, but the ACC scoring leader (20.7 points) entering this weekend tallied eight points over the final 5:19 to help spark Wake Forest’s comeback.

-The transfer from Oklahoma shot just 5 for 12 to match his second fewest points this season and committed a season-high eight turnovers (the Demon Deacons had 13 total).
-Williams has scored in double digits in every game this season after averaging just 6.7 as a junior with the Sooners.
+The transfer from Oklahoma shot just 5 for 12 to match his second-fewest points this season and committed a season-high eight turnovers.
+(The Demon Deacons had 13 total.)
+Williams has scored in double digits in every game this season after averaging 6.7 as a junior with the Sooners.

 Williams had scored 50 points over the previous two games before Saturday on 16-for-27 shooting (59.5 percent).